proelke/puppet-rngd/README.md

 - *Default*: true

-####service_ensure (string or boolean)
+####service_ensure (string)
 Determines if the service should be running or not.
-Can be set to 'running', 'stopped', 'true' or 'false'.
+Can be set to 'running' or 'stopped'.

 - *Default*: 'running'